hodlsimulator/WidgetWeaver/WidgetWeaver/README.md

 WidgetWeaver includes a Small Home Screen clock widget (`WidgetWeaverHomeScreenClockWidget`) with a configurable colour scheme and an Apple-style sweeping second hand.

-### Per-second ticking without WidgetKit throttling (Widgy-style)
+### Why the clock is tricky

 WidgetKit budgets timeline reloads.
 High-frequency widget timelines (for example: 1–2 second timeline entries) can look great briefly, then get coalesced or throttled.

-On iOS 26 Home Screen we cannot rely on `TimelineView` schedules actually advancing; the host will often render once and then freeze the schedule.
-The approach used here is the Widgy-style one: start CoreAnimation-backed “repeat forever” sweeps once, and let the system animate the hands while the widget is visible.

-How it works:

-- The widget timeline stays **sparse** (one entry; refresh every few hours) to avoid throttling.
+On iOS 26 Home Screen, some hosting paths also freeze `TimelineView` schedules and can ignore long-running SwiftUI animations.

+### Clock animation strategies (history + trade-offs)

+1) **Timeline-driven redraws + short linear sweeps** (most reliable when budgets allow)

+- Provider emits frequent timeline entries (`tickSeconds` around 2–15s, capped `maxEntries`, policy `.atEnd`).
+- The view wraps rendering in `WidgetWeaverRenderClock.withNow(entry.date)` and computes monotonic hand angles from `entry.date` so interpolation never runs backwards at wrap boundaries.
+- The sweeping effect comes from `.animation(.linear(duration: tickSeconds), value: secondDegrees)` between entries.

+Notes:

+- The update cadence can eventually be throttled by WidgetKit.
+- Alignment to whole seconds (base = `ceil(timeIntervalSinceReferenceDate)`) keeps the sweep phase-locked.

+2) **Widgy-style CoreAnimation sweeps** (no timeline spam, but host-dependent)

+- Keep the provider sparse (hourly or less) and start CoreAnimation-backed `repeatForever` sweeps on appearance.
-- The hands are driven by three phase values (seconds / minutes / hours).
+- Uses three phase values (seconds / minutes / hours) and resyncs to `Date()` on appearance to catch up after suspension.
-- On appearance the view **re-syncs** to the real `Date()` and starts:
-  - 60s sweep for the second hand
-  - 3600s sweep for the minute hand
-  - 43200s sweep for the hour hand
-- If iOS pauses the widget while off-screen, the animation pauses too.
-  - When the widget becomes visible again, the view re-syncs and restarts the sweeps so it “catches up”.

-Files:

-- `WidgetWeaverWidget/WidgetWeaverHomeScreenClockWidget.swift` uses a sparse `WidgetWeaverHomeScreenClockProvider`.
+Status: not reliably animated on Home Screen; the hosting view can be paused/frozen.

+3) **Heartbeat driver** (in-view periodic invalidation)

+- Keep the provider sparse (hourly) but drive an in-view periodic tick (for example: `TimelineView(.periodic(...))`) so the view re-evaluates.

+Status: can render but has been unreliable; the clock can stop even after a widget kind bump.

+4) **Long single sweep per interval** (current code path)

+- Provider emits an immediate “now” entry plus hour-boundary entries; each entry carries `intervalStart` and `intervalEnd`.
+- The view snaps hands to real current time on appear, then attempts a single long `.linear` animation towards `intervalEnd` using monotonic (unbounded) angle maths.

+Status: snaps correctly but often remains stopped (no ongoing animation).

+### Files

+- `WidgetWeaverWidget/WidgetWeaverHomeScreenClockWidget.swift` — timeline generation (`date` + `endDate`)
+- `WidgetWeaverWidget/Clock/WidgetWeaverClockWidgetLiveView.swift` — current long-interval sweep attempt
-- `WidgetWeaverWidget/Clock/WidgetWeaverClockLiveView.swift` contains the CoreAnimation-backed driver.
+- `WidgetWeaverWidget/Clock/WidgetWeaverClockLiveView.swift` — experimental Widgy-style `repeatForever` driver
-- `WidgetWeaverWidget/Clock/WidgetWeaverClockWidgetLiveView.swift` is a thin wrapper used by the widget.

-### Sweeping second hand (implementation notes)
+### Sweeping second hand (time maths)

 The core time maths is: